PraytoEndCOVID19: SIM family to pray for end of coronavirus

 The virus first appeared in China at the end of 2019 and has now spread around the world.
 The World Health Organization is treating it as a public health emergency of international concern.

-The coronavirus has altered the lives of many, as Dr. Bogunjoko points out: “Our desire is for prayers to be raised continually on behalf of those infected and affected by the coronavirus, for the sick and dying, for the courageous health workers, for grieving families, for pastors trying to serve their churches and communities in China and beyond, for government officials and decision-makers who formulate policies and responses, for protection for those working in educating communities, and for all those waking up each day to the impact of COVID-19.
+The coronavirus has altered the lives of many, as Dr. Bogunjoko points out: “Our desire is for prayers to be raised continually on behalf of those infected and affected by the coronavirus, for the sick and dying, for the courageous health workers, for grieving families, for pastors trying to serve their churches and communities, for government officials and decision-makers who formulate policies and responses, for protection for those working in educating communities, and for all those waking up each day to the impact of COVID-19.

 Though we are troubled, we do not despair.
 Though we grieve, we are not without great hope.
 For two millennia, the church has prioritised the sick and marginalised.
 We are called to do no less today.
 COVID-19 is another opportunity for the church to do what it does best, serve those who are in need in the name of the Lord and bring hope and light to dark places and circumstances.”
 (Read the full letter.)